rust-lang/rfcs/text/3503-frontmatter.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-When parsing Rust code, after stripping the shebang (`#!`), rustc will strip a code fence:
+When parsing Rust code, after stripping the shebang (`#!`), rustc will strip a fenced code block:
 - Must be immediately at the top (after shebang stripping), meaning no blank lines
 - Opens with 3+ backticks and "cargo" followed by a newline
 - All content is ignored until a matching number of backticks is found at the start of a line.
 It is an error to have anything come between the backticks and the newline.